 Making short-term, realistic, performance goals straight away will help them see clearly how their day-to-day activities tie into your overall vision and growth plans for the practice.

 Have mini performance reviews during their probation period

-Another way you can help new team members get up to speed quickly is by scheduling mini performance reviews during their probation period.
-You can use these reviews to check in with them, review their progress, help overcome any obstacles by providing them with more training and support, and resolve any niggles from both sides.
+Another way to help new team members get up to speed quickly is to schedule mini performance reviews during their probation period.
+You can use these to check in with them and review their progress resolve any niggles from both sides.
+You can also help overcome any obstacles by providing them with more training and support where needed.